nsacyber/BAM/README.md

 ### Setup

-Once the prerequisites are installed, simply run the setup.cmd script in the setup folder to allow the tool to move files into relevant folders.
+Run the setup.ps1 script in the setup folder to obtain any missing prerequisites and to allow the tool to move files into relevant folders.
+Since installing prerequisites requires admin permissions, the user will need to run the setup.ps1 script with admin permissions as well.
+The script does not attempt to install the WSUS server role, so users will still have to install the WSUS server role manually.

+### Workflow
+The general idea for the workflow for BAM is for BAM to run every Patch Tuesday to collect, document, and analyze new updates.
+BAM can be run for small, one-off updates or files to fill a hole in the database, but the primary workflow is meant to ingest large amounts of data at once.
+Once the database has been either populated or updated, users can query the datdabase at their leisure for whatever updates, binaries, or symbol files they wish to analyze.

 Display help

 ```cmd